 Sometimes, however, cats will experience stomach upsets.
 This could as a result of their diet, or any number of health problems.
 In such a situation, your vet will recommend that you offer your cat bland food.
 This will be designed to tempt your cat into eating again.
 Anything too rich, including treats, may deter a cat that’s feeling delicate.

 Chicken and rice will help settle a cat’s stomach after vomiting or diarrhea.
 Once your cat appears back to normal, however, return to a regular cat food.
 Home-cooked chicken and rice can be very costly if maintained as a regular feed.
 Also, your cat may find itself lacking a handful of vitamins and minerals.
-It’s also possible that your pet will grow bored of bland food, and stop eating.
+It’s also possible that your pet will grow bored with bland food, and stop eating.
 This can be dangerous for a cat.

 It’s vital that you balance the ratios of these ingredients correctly.
 Too much rice can be harmful to cats.
 The chicken, meanwhile, can be served in whole strips or as a liquid broth.
 You will know your cat’s preferences best, so prepare a meal in line with these.